LearnWeb3DAO/Chainlink-VRFs/README.md

 ## How does it work?

 - Chainlink has two contracts that we are mostly concerned about [VRFConsumerBase.sol](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) and VRFCoordinator
-- VRFConsumerBase is the contract that will be finally calling the VRF Coordinator which is mostly reponsible for publishing the randomness
+- VRFConsumerBase is the contract that will be calling the VRF Coordinator which is finally reponsible for publishing the randomness
-- We will be inheriting VRFConsumerBase from which we will be using two functions:
+- We will be inheriting VRFConsumerBase and will be using two functions from it:
   - requestRandomness, which makes the initial request for randomness.
   - fulfillRandomness, which is the function that receives and does something with verified randomness.

 ![](https://i.imgur.com/ssQTlkc.png)

-If you look at the diagram you can understand the flow, `RandomNFTWinner` contract will inherit the `VRFConsumerBase` contract and will call the `requestRandomness` function within the `VRFConsumerBase`.
-On calling that function the request to randomness starts and the `VRFConsumerBase` further calls the `VRFCoordinator` contract which is reponsible for getting the randomness back from the external world.
-After the `VRFCoordinator` has the randomness it calls the `fullFillRandomness` function within the `VRFConsumerBase` which further then selects the winner.
+- If you look at the diagram you can understand the flow, `RandomGameWinner` contract will inherit the `VRFConsumerBase` contract and will call the `requestRandomness` function within the `VRFConsumerBase`.
+- On calling that function the request to randomness starts and the `VRFConsumerBase` further calls the `VRFCoordinator` contract which is reponsible for getting the randomness back from the external world.
+- After the `VRFCoordinator` has the randomness it calls the `fullFillRandomness` function within the `VRFConsumerBase` which further then selects the winner.
-**Note the important part is that eventhough you called the `requestRandomness` function you get the randomness back in the `fullFillRandomness` function**
+- **Note the important part is that eventhough you called the `requestRandomness` function you get the randomness back in the `fullFillRandomness` function**

 ## Prerequisites